 Which Size of Gallbladder Stone is Dangerous?

 You know, gallbladder stones, or gallstones as folks call ’em, are a pretty common deal, affecting tons of people everywhere you look.
 These little pebble-like guys in your gallbladder can be teeny-tiny, like a grain of sand, or big ol’ boulders, up to the size of a golf ball.
 Now, while gallstones are all over the place, not every single one of ’em is a major health hazard.
-In this handy guide, we’re gonna dig deep into gallbladder stones, especially focusing on their size and whether they’re really something to worry about for your health.
+In this handy guide, we’re going to dive into those stones that can pop up, focusing on their size and whether they’re something you really need to worry about.

 Gallbladder stone normal size in mmPotential Risks